Manifold Atlas

 Operations

-The tool packages fifteen operations for the critical testing of vector-theoretic claims:
+The tool packages sixteen operations for the critical testing of vector-theoretic claims:

 Each operation makes a theoretical claim empirically testable against the geometry a given model has learned.